Resource-Adaptive Successive Doubling for Hyperparameter Optimization with Large Datasets on High-Performance Computing Systems: Results

 To evaluate the scalability of the \ac{RASDA} algorithm, two weak scaling experiments, where the number of \ac{HPO} configurations to evaluate is increased with the number of \acp{GPU}, are conducted with a lower number of training epochs.
 For this purpose, the \ac{CV} application case as a representative benchmark for \ac{DL} workloads is selected.
 It should be noted that while the asynchronous nature of the plain \ac{ASHA} algorithm naturally leads to good scalability~\cite{ASHA}, the goal of this study is to demonstrate that the additional resource allocation mechanism in \ac{RASDA} maintains this favorable scaling behavior.

 The first weak scaling experiment considers a smaller scale of $8$ to $64$ \acp{GPU}.
 The runtime and accuracy of the \ac{RASDA} algorithm is compared to the plain \ac{ASHA} algorithm for training a ResNet50 on the ImageNet dataset for 20 epochs, see Fig.~\ref{fig:plots_at_scale}.
 It can be seen that on all scales (from 8 to 64 \acp{GPU}), the \ac{RASDA} algorithm achieves consistently lower runtimes up to a factor of $1.45$ faster than its \ac{ASHA} counterpart while matching the final test set accuracy in almost all cases.
+Reduced test set accuracy is observed only at $8$ and, to a lesser extent, $16$ \acp{GPU}, as in these small settings the number of hyperparameter configurations evaluated is low and \ac{RASDA} cannot yet fully benefit from large batch size training (see Sec.~\ref{sec:large_bs_training}).

 The second scaling experiment considers a large scale of $128$ to $1{,}024$ \acp{GPU}, see Fig.~\ref{fig:weak_scalability}.
 The weak scalability of the \ac{RASDA} algorithm is evaluated by training a ResNet for six epochs.
 The results show that the algorithm maintains a high parallel efficiency of $>0.84$ on up to $1{,}024$ \acp{GPU}.